 Technology in the classroom is quickly expanding and evolving.
 Just a few years ago, only one or two students in a class had a laptop and, often, it was simply seen as a distraction.
-Now, Foreward-thinking educators are encouraging students to use all kinds of technology to learn.
+Now, forward-thinking educators are encouraging students to use all kinds of technology to learn.

-Chromebooks are distributed to classes in a mobile lab format, students use apps to supplement learning, videos give students a way to see and understand what they are being taught, and even using smart phones is encouraged for activities.
-Schools are growing alongside technology, providing a varied and holistic approach to learning that is becoming increasingly individualized, and doesn’t seem to be slowing.
+Chromebooks are distributed to classes in a mobile lab format, students use apps to supplement learning, videos give students a way to see and understand what they are being taught, and even using smartphones is encouraged for activities.
+Schools are growing alongside technology, providing a varied and holistic approach to learning that is becoming increasingly individualized and doesn’t seem to be slowing.

 Promevo wants to help schools in implementing new technology and to grow along with them.
 For this reason, a couple months ago, we partnered with Samsung to hold a contest and give a lucky school an awesome tech bundle.

 - 5 Samsung Galaxy Tab 4 Education tablets

 Susan Porch, of the Plymouth-Shiloh School District, in Plymouth, OH won the contest.
 Her school is located just a few hours north of Promevo’s Erlanger, KY office, so we were able to visit and see first hand how the teachers and students will use what they won.